Admissions Review

 Once admitted, an international student needs:

-1. F-1 visa — issued by the US embassy after the school issues an I-20
+1. F-1 visa, issued by your local US Embassy or Consulate after the school issues an I-20

-4. SEVIS fee — $350 fee paid before visa interview
+4. SEVIS fee, $350 paid before the visa interview

 Strategy implications